 Complaints regarding the smoking of faculty and staff should be made to the Department Chair, the employee’s immediate supervisor or the Director of Human Resources.
 Complaints regarding students smoking should be made to the Director of Student Life.

 All student complaints should be made in writing to the Dean of Students.
 The Dean of Students will notify the student in writing that a complaint has been issued.
 A second offense will result in a $50 fine.
 A third offense will result in a $100 fine.
 Further violations will be subject to CCS disciplinary policies, up to and including expulsion.

 Students wishing to contest the above may do so in writing to the Office of Student Affairs.
 Evidence of non-violation should be attached.

 The College for Creative Studies is committed to providing a safe, healthy learning community for all its members.
-The College recognizes that the improper and excessive use of alcohol and other drugs may interfere with the College’s mission by negatively affecting the health and safety of students, faculty, and staff.
-Due to the harm caused by the excessive and illegal use of alcohol and other drugs, the College has a vested interest in establishing policies to prohibit unlawful behavior and sanctions to address policy violations by members of the CCS community.
+The College recognizes that the improper and excessive use of alcohol and other drugs may interfere with the College’s mission by negatively affecting the health and safety of students, faculty and staff.
+Due to the harm caused by excessive and illegal use of alcohol and other drugs, the College has a vested interest in establishing polices to prohibit unlawful behavior and sanctions to address policy violations by members of the CCS community.